Bigocb/mims/design.md

     - **Storage Service:** Maintain a cache of Jira project data to minimize API calls.
 - Provide a Helm chart or Kubernetes manifest to deploy these services.

+### Architecture

+- Main logic to handle "business" logic.
+  - Process user input
+  - Determine workflow for request
+  - Execute workflow
+  - return result to CLI/TUI
+- Interface with CLI
+  - CLI and TUI should be responsible for taking in user input, proxying that data to the "brain", and displaying the results.
+- Interface with TUI

 ---

 ## 6. Technology Choices